maplibre/maplibre-rs/README.md

 │   ├── mbtiles         # Library for extracting .mbtiles files
 │   ├── style_spec      # Library for interpreting MapLibre style specifications
 │   └── wgsl_validate   # Library for validating WGSL shaders
-├── apple               # Platform specific files for Apple (iOS and MacOS) ├── web                 # Platform specific files for Web (WebGL and WebGPU) ├── benches             # Benchmarks for specific parts of the library ├── examples            # Examples which can be run └── test-data           # Geo data which can be used for tests (Usually as .mbtiles)
+├── apple               # Platform specific files for Apple (iOS and macOS) ├── web                 # Platform specific files for Web (WebGL and WebGPU) ├── benches             # Benchmarks for specific parts of the library ├── examples            # Examples that can be run
+└── test-data           # Geo data which can be used for tests (Usually as .mbtiles)
 ```